|Full Name||Kathleen Genevieve Ledecky

-- She has been titled as the “World Swimmer of the Year” and American Swimmer of the Year for three consecutive years from 2013, 2014 and 2015.
-She was also awarded as the FINA Swimmer of the Year in 2013.
+- She has been titled the “World Swimmer of the Year” and American Swimmer of the Year for three consecutive years from 2013, 2014, and 2015.
+She was also awarded the FINA Swimmer of the Year in 2013.

-- L’Équipe titled her the international Champion of Champions in 2014.
-Also, she was the youngest person to be on Time 100 list of Time magazine.
+- L’Équipe titled her the international Champion of Champions 2014.
+Also, she was the youngest person to be on the Time 100 list of Time magazine.

-- It is commendable to win seven individual gold medals like Katie did in the World Aquatic Championships.
+- It is commendable to win seven individual gold medals as Katie did in the World Aquatic Championships.
 No wonder it is a record in women’s swimming.

 - She started swimming at the age of six as her brother’s influence inspired her to swim.

 - Ledecky was outstanding in swimming while her school life.
-She set several American, US Open and school records.
-She set record in all the swimming events in Stone Ridge School except in the 100 m backstroke.
+She set several American, US Open, and school records.
+She set records in all the swimming events in Stone Ridge School except in the 100 m backstrokes.